Phillaf/GtwRequire/README.md

 * Define your own config file, load modules according to your needs.
 * Possibility of auto-loading modules based on action/controller.

-This plugin lets you manage requirejs.
-Modules can be loaded using the requirejs helper.

 ## Installation

 Load the plugin using bootstrap.php